-The six routes into downstream manufacturing detailed above constitute the core of the 'new wave' of industrialisation emanating from gas.
+The industrial activities mentioned above constitute part of the new wave of industrialisation emanating from natural gas.
 Analysts generally seem to agree with this approach.
-As Gregory McGuire, a senior NGC executive, now seconded to the University of the West Indies (UWI) in Trinidad and Tobago, notes: "We really need to be in the value-added game.
-The gas sector is really well defined now in respect of primary production and the challenge is to get some downstreaming and some linkages."
+As former NGC senior executive, Gregory McGuire, notes: "We really need to be in the value-added game.
+The gas sector